+1-855-235-6014 Change market Find a dealer Login

 • Tier 4 final backhoes above 74 horsepower require a selective catalytic reduction (SCR) system and regular DEF refueling.
 The 64-horsepower Tier 4 Final engine in the EW60E has DPF with fully automatic regen and no DEF, which saves on cost and removes worries about having to store the DEF.

-Finally, it’s not just backhoes that wheeled excavators are replacing — compact excavators are also replacing skid steers in many fleets.
-Be sure to check this article out as well.
+Finally, it’s not just backhoes that wheeled excavators are replacing.
+Compact excavators are also replacing skid steers in many fleets — be sure to check this article out as well.

 The best wheeled excavator lineup in the industry.

-About us Our history Career Innovation Sustainability Contact us Find a dealer Used equipment Government Sales Merchandise Facebook YouTube Instagram LinkedIn eNewsletters News Events & initiatives Volvo Construction Equipment stories Media The Scoop Blog www.volvogroup.com Copyright Privacy About cookies Contact us
+About us Our history Career Innovation Sustainability Contact us Find a dealer Used equipment Parts Marketplace Government Sales Merchandise Facebook YouTube Instagram LinkedIn eNewsletters News Events & initiatives Volvo Construction Equipment stories Media The Scoop Blog www.volvogroup.com Copyright Privacy About cookies Contact us